Hisham9995/Cryptocurrencies/README.md

 ![Screenshot (607)](https://user-images.githubusercontent.com/82621077/131266310-e152d8f8-f8b0-4138-a80f-505d3c64ee37.png)

-Plotting the scatter plot from two cryptocurrency features Using the PCA algorithm is the right method for better visualizations
+Plotting the scatter plot from two cryptocurrency features Using the PCA algorithm is the best method for better visualizations

 # Tradable Cryptocurrencies Table